reliablyhq/documentation/docs/guides/slo/slo-reports/index.md

 ```
 <AsciiPlayer id="409053" />

-The `reliably slo report` command will look for a `reliably.yaml`.
-It will
+The `reliably slo report` command will by default use the `reliably.yaml` file in your current directory.
+You can specify an alternative manifest file with the `-m` flag.
+If there is no local manifest file specified Relaibly will use the current manifest for your organisation on the Relaibly server.

-then fetch data from your service providers, agregate the data if you have
+Once a manifest is identfied the Relaibly CLI will fetch data from your service providers, agregate the data if you have
-several services defined as indicators for your SLO, and return error rates and
-latency numbers for the last 24 hours, alongside your target and the delta for
+several services defined as indicators for your SLO, and return error rates and latency numbers for the duration window specified in your manifest.
+The report will show the details of how you service is performing against those objectives.
-the period.

 ### Specify YAML file